Donald Trump sexual misconduct allegations: Other incidents

+1987 Trump Plaza allegation

+One caller in the "NTOC Names" email report by the DOJ claims her friend saw Trump at Trump plaza after drinking and was given a drink by a stranger to meet him.
+Her friend allegedly told her this took place in 1987.
+The caller alleges that her friend saw a flash of Trump's face after waking up feeling sore in a bed with $300 and without any clothes on, not remembering how she got there.
+This caller says she was called by this friend who accused Trump of raping her while she was drunk.
+The alleged victim had not gone to a hospital to perform a rape kit, citing concerns that no one would believe her since she was drunk.
+She also believed Trump to be responsible for sabotaging the relationship that her husband's business had with its suppliers.
+The caller claims the alleged victim was never seen again after meeting an unknown man in a bar, one who appeared to be familiar with the alleged victim but who nobody in the bar could recognize.
+The victim was declared deceased as remains of her that matched what she wore before going missing were found a few years before 2025.
+However, DNA tests could not confirm this.

 Reactions

 Comparisons to other behavior

 Shaun R. Harper, executive director of the Penn Graduate Center for Education, has said that "many men talk like Donald Trump", objectifying women and saying offensive things about them.
 He puts Trump in a class of men whose behavior sometimes includes sexual assault and degrading women.
 The Economist drew similar parallels, pointing to research that objectifying women can make sexual assault more likely.
 NPR reported that Trump has exhibited questionable behavior in his treatment of women for some time, using offensive language to describe women including Megyn Kelly, Rosie O'Donnell, and former Miss Universe Alicia Machado.
 Arwa Mahdawi of The Guardian called his past remarks a "masterclass in rape culture", pointing to statements such as "26,000 unreported sexual assaults in the military—only 238 convictions.
 What did these geniuses expect when they put men and women together?" and "women, you have to treat 'em like shit."
 On October 13, 2016, a transcript from a 1994 Primetime Live interview was unearthed where Trump states "I tell friends who treat their wives magnificently, get treated like crap in return, 'Be rougher and you'll see a different relationship.'"
-In November 2025, Trump received media criticism after saying "quiet, piggy" to a female reporter, which the The Boston Globe described as the second time Trump issued a personal attack at a female reporter within a week.
+In November 2025, Trump received media criticism after saying "quiet, piggy" to a female reporter, which The Boston Globe described as the second time Trump issued a personal attack at a female reporter within a week.